deskgui/deskgui/README.md

 - **Web content**: Users can seamlessly integrate any HTML, JS and CSS-based front-end framework for their interfaces.

-- **Event Control**: Listen for events in your application and selectively prevent their occurrence, allowing control over how your app's events behave.
+- **Event Control**: : Monitor multiple events and manage the app's behavior accordingly.

 - **Resources embedding**: Embed resources into your application's binary.
 This means you can bundle resources like HTML, CSS, and JavaScript directly into your application, reducing external dependencies and ensuring a more streamlined deployment.